sigrvn/hashtree/README.md

 # hashtree

-a hashtree implementation in Rust
+a hashtree (Merkle Tree) implementation in Rust